che10reddy/FixEnvMini/README.md

 ## FAQ

 **Why `npx` and not `pip`?**
 The CLI is currently a Node wrapper around our hosted API — nothing about it requires Python locally, which made it fast to ship.
-A `pipx`-installable Python package is on the roadmap so Python users can use idiomatic tooling.

 **Is my code sent to a server?**
 Only public dependency files (e.g. `requirements.txt`) are fetched from GitHub for analysis — never your source code.
 Analysis runs on a hosted backend (Lovable Cloud + Google Gemini).
 For privacy-sensitive workflows, see the roadmap below.

-**Does it work on private repos?**
-Not in the current MVP — only public GitHub repos.
-Private repo support and a local-first mode are on the roadmap.

 **What's a `.zfix` file?**
 A portable JSON snapshot containing your fixed dependency file, the reproducibility score, detected issues, suggested fixes, and metadata.
 It's designed to be shareable and re-applicable to recreate a working environment.

-**Who built this?**
-Solo project by Reddy.
-Questions / feedback: **che10guduru@gmail.com**.

 ---

-## Roadmap

-- [ ] `pipx install fixenv` — native Python CLI
-- [ ] **Local-first mode** — run dependency parsing and OSV lookups entirely on your machine; AI analysis becomes opt-in
-- [ ] **MCP / Claude Code skill** — invoke FixEnv as a tool from your coding agent (no hosted server involved)
-- [ ] Private repo support (GitHub token auth)
-- [ ] Self-hostable Docker image

----

 ## Architecture

 This is a React + Vite frontend with serverless edge functions for analysis.
 Full architecture, edge function specs, database schema, and AI prompt details live in **[docs/ARCHITECTURE.md](docs/ARCHITECTURE.md)**.

----

-## License

-MIT